GoldsteinE/classified/README.md

 	  url = "github:GoldsteinE/classified";
 	  # to avoid having one more copy of nixpkgs
 	  inputs.nixpkgs.follows = "nixpkgs";
-	  # you can also do this with rust-overlay and naersk
+	  # you can also do this with naersk
 	};
   };
   outputs = { nixpkgs, classified, ... }: {